Hireland95/Hireland95/README.md

 </p>

 **👨‍💻 Key projects**

 **⚽️ FPLBOT**

 ⭐️ Fantasy Premier Leauge insights tool.
 Designed to help players make better informed transfer decisions throughout the 2022/2023 season.

-🔗 Unlock your Fantasy Premier League potential 👉👉👉 www.fplbot.co.uk 👈👈👈 Your FPL id is required to sign-up!
+🔗 Unlock your Fantasy Premier League potential 👉 www.fplbot.co.uk 👈 Your FPL id is required to sign-up (find on FPL website)!

 🎬 (If you do not currently play FPL then below is a screen recording so you can see the user journey 😎)